School Science Lessons

 Marcasite, iron sulfide, FeS2, spear pyrites

-Marcasite has brass to yellow colour with a green tinge, Mohs scale of hardness 6.5, green to black streak, metallic lustre, poor cleavage, uneven fracture, and specific gravity 4.88.
+Marcasite, brass to yellow colour with green tinge, Mohs scale of hardness 6.5, green to black streak, metallic lustre, poor cleavage, uneven fracture, and S.G.
+4.88.

 Old specimens may oxidize to give off sulfur in an exothermic reaction.